Umang Gupta: Early life

 Gupta was born on August 23, 1949, in Patiala, the son of Ramnika Gupta and Ved Prakash Gupta.
 His mother was a politician and activist, while his father worked with the Indian labor ministry.
 He was raised by his father, Mr. Ved Prakash Gupta after his parents separated when he was a young child.
 He obtained his Bachelor of Technology degree in chemical engineering from IIT Kanpur in 1971.
 During his time at IIT Kanpur, Gupta was exposed to the first IBM computers in the country helping him develop his computer programming skills.
-After immigrating to the United States, Gupta also earned M.B.A. degree (1972) from Kent State University.
+After emigrating to the United States, Gupta also earned an MBA from Kent State University.
 In 1996, Umang received the Distinguished Alumnus Award of IIT Kanpur.

 Career

 IBM and Oracle

 After graduating, he joined IBM as a computer sales representative.
 After working seven years at IBM, in 1981 Umang Gupta joined Oracle Corporation as their 17th employee.
-He was credited with writing the company’s first business plan in 1981 and was eventually promoted to vice president of the company’s microcomputer products division.
+He was credited with writing the company's first business plan in 1981 and was eventually promoted to vice president of the company's microcomputer products division.
 He remained in the role until his departure from the company in 1984.